Required Science Prerequisite Courses

 Written Composition

-Only approved CSU GE A.2 courses will be accepted.
+Only approved CSU GE A.2/1A courses will be accepted.
 Upper division or topical courses are not accepted for this requirement.
 This course must be taken from an institution within the United States.
 Generally, a first year college-level, non-topical, writing course will meet the requirement.
+Applicants who receive credit for successful completion of an AP examination must send in their official AP score report with their official transcripts.

 Critical Thinking